 The first objective of this study is to establish how the ratings given by farmers align with self-ratings of dealers, traders and processors.
 Here we answer questions such as: Do agro-input dealers think they sell better quality seed than what farmers think?
 Do farmers agree that traders offer a good price when they buy at the farm-gate?
 Do processors know that they are difficult to reach if farmers think this is a problem?
 Second, we focus on the rater gender effect and test if male farmers rate systematically different than female farmers.
 The third objective is to test for gender related differences in self-rating of the agro-input dealers, traders, and processors.
 A fourth research objective is to test if dealers, traders and processors are rated differently because of their gender.
 The final objective is to test for the presence of gender related homophily among women, where female farmers give higher rating to female dealers, female traders, and female processors (McPherson et al., 2001).

 We find that agro-input dealers, traders and processors consistently rate themselves higher than how farmers rate them, except for one attribute that is easily observable by both those who rate and those who get rated.
 We do not find that gender plays a significant role in self-assessments.
 The gender of the actor being rated also does not affect the rating that they receive and we find no signs of gender-based homophily among women in the ratings.
-There is some evidence that female farmers rate more favourably than male farmers, but only in some dimensions.
+There is some evidence that female farmers rate more favourably than male farmers.
 In the sections that follow, we expound on the study context and hypotheses; explain the data used and econometric models we estimate; present the results; and finally provide a conclusion and reflect on the consequences.

 The structure of the maize supply chain